 The Canadian Medical Association's Code of Ethics and Professionalism states: "Limit treatment of yourself, your immediate family, or anyone with whom you have a similarly close relationship to minor or emergency interventions and only when another physician is not readily available; there should be no fee for such treatment.1"

 The College perspective

-Some medical regulatory authorities (Colleges) have outlined what is expected of physicians when considering treatment of family members, or self-treatment.
+Some medical regulatory authorities (Colleges) have outlined what is expected of physicians when considering treatment of family members, friends or self-treatment.
 They generally cite concerns for quality of care and state that occasions where this practice is acceptable are very limited.

 A physician's prescribing privileges may be revoked if narcotics or controlled drugs are prescribed to family members or if a physician self-prescribes these substances.
 Treating or prescribing any drugs, especially controlled substances, to oneself or to family or friends could lead to allegations of professional misconduct.

 Defining the parameters